shahinxu/Comp683-Spring2026/README.md

 | Apr 22 | Wednesday | Final project presentations day 1                                                 | All             |
 | Apr 27 | Monday    | Final project presentations day 2                                                 | All             |

+# Key Dates and Milestones
+Every year the precise timing of getting through particular topics varies.
+Here are some general dates to anticipate for assignments.
+The exact dates will be updated during the semester.

+* Feb 23 : Journal club collaboration 1
+* End of February : Homework 1 due
+* Mid-march : project proposals.
+* April 8: Journal club collaboration 1
+* mid-April : homework 2 due
+* end of april/ last week of class : project presentations and final writeups due.

+# Style for journal club collaboration meetings
+We will discuss two recent, high-impact papers with a journal club style, where the components of the journal club presentation are partitioned across groups of students.
+Students can sign up for a presenter role and paper for one of the two papers (signup link TBD).

+* Paper 1: Lymphoid gene expression supports neuroprotective microglia function
+* Paper 2: Single-cell spatial transcriptomic profiling defines a pathogenic inflammatory niche in chronic active multiple sclerosis lesions

+Roles:

 <!---
 | Date | Topic | Reading | Notes | Code |
 |------|-------|---------|-------|------|